AdamCavaliere/TFE_WorkspaceReaper/README.md

 This capability now allows teams to test out their infrastructure without worrying about leaving dangling infrastructure around, and it is as simple as setting a single variable on the workspace.

 To extend this even further, one could have a Sentinel policy which checks to make sure the variable is present and is set to a predefined range.
-This then could ensure that no development infrastructure could be left around for an indeterminent amount of time.
+This then could ensure that no development infrastructure could be left around for an indeterminate amount of time.